Last Updated: May 8, 2026 | 14:39 GMT

 Transfers, Team News, Boardroom, Injury Room & Matchday Live

 West Ham are right in the thick of a Premier League relegation scrap alongside several other big sides this season, fierce rivals Tottenham among them.
-With the games ticking down, the Hammers climbed outside the relegation zone with a 4-0 thrashing of Wolves on 10 April.
+With the games ticking down, the Hammers were on the end of a damaging 3-0 loss to Brentford last Saturday.

 WEST HAM